monchopena/bdunk/_posts/2012-06-10-how-publish.markdown

-Date: 10 Jun 2012
+---
+layout: post
+title:  "How to publish an article on this website"
+date:   2012-06-10 00:00:00 +0200
-Categories: development
+categories: development
-Summary: I explain step by step how do I post an article on this website.
+summary: I explain step by step how do I post an article on this website.
-Read more: Show me more

-# How to publish an article on this website
+---

 First: I write the article in [*.mdown format][mdown page].